 One day when I was 7 or 8, my father came back from a trip with two gifts: a set for doing experiments with electricity, and another set for chemistry experiments.
 We spent a lot of time doing experiments together with the kits, and with lab glassware that he had kept from his college days.
 I still remember vividly my dad setting up a working petroleum distillation rig in the bathroom to teach me about how gasoline is made, which was very exciting.

-After that, my parents let me setup a lab/workshop in a spare room in the apartment where I grew up.
-I made plenty of scary “experiments”, often involving fire and dangerous chemical.
+After that, my parents let me set up a lab/workshop in a spare room in the apartment where I grew up.
+I made plenty of scary “experiments,” often involving fire and dangerous chemicals.
 I also loved playing with electricity and disassembling old household appliances and electronic devices to learn how they worked and to build stuff with the parts.

 What was your educational path?

 I earned a B.S. in Electrical Engineering in my native Colombia.
 I knew I didn’t want to work as a traditional engineer at a company, so I found an internship in an optics lab in France, where I was first introduced to real R&D work.
 After that, I was lucky to be invited by my university in Colombia to work at Fermilab, which is the largest Department of Energy particle physics lab in the U.S. There, I was exposed to how fundamental science is done on a very large scale.
 Working at a place like that had been a childhood dream of mine, and it was an unforgettable experience.
 That convinced me that I had to go to grad school, so I left Fermilab to pursue a Ph.D. in Electrical Engineering, followed by postdoctoral training in Steve Quake’s lab at Stanford.